luc-tielen/eclair-haskell/README.md

 instance Fact Edge where
-  type FactDirection Edge = 'Input factType = const 0  -- NOTE: for now, these constants needs to be looked up in the general LLVM code
+  type FactDirection Edge = 'Input factType = const 0  -- NOTE: for now, these constants needs to be looked up in the generated LLVM code

 instance Fact Reachable where
   type FactDirection Reachable = 'Output